-We consulted with Alice Ruby, of non-profit The Sperm Bank of California, to learn how to make an educated choice about which sperm bank to use.
+I consulted with Alice Ruby, of non-profit The Sperm Bank of California, to learn how to make an educated choice about which sperm bank to use.
 Banks differ significantly in many important areas:

 1. What kind of open-identity option do you want?